JEM207-Data-Processing-in-Python/Senators-trading/README.md

 ### U.S. Senator's Trading Visualization with Alignment to Your Investment Preferences

 This project aims to build a data visualization tool to analyze U.S. senator's trading activities, utilizing data scraped from [TrendSpider](https://trendspider.com/markets/congress-trading) and market performance data from APIs like [Yahoo Finance](https://finance.yahoo.com).
 The application features interactive charts to uncover insights such as popular investment sectors, trading trends, and profit standings among senators.
 Additionally, a **Align Your Investment Strategy** helps users identify senators with investment strategies that align with their own.
-Built on Streamlit, the project provides a transparent and engaging way to explore senator's trading behaviors and investigate the possibility of insider trading.
+Built on Streamlit, the project provides a transparent and engaging way to explore senator's trading behaviours and investigate the possibility of insider trading.

 ## Project Setup